DecentralisedGaming/Book/02_online_gaming_problems.md

 To illustrate this risk it is worth to use a few real examples where players have spent thousands of dollars on gaming items.

 #### Player Sells Virtual Resort for $635,000
 An asteroid in the game Entropia Universe was originally purchased for $100,000.
 This was a Guinness World record at the time in 2006.
-Later the asteroid was split up and sold for a total value of $635,000.
+Later the asteroid was split up and sold for a [total value of $635,000](https://www.prnewswire.com/news-releases/planet-calypso-player-sells-virtual-resort-for-63500000-usd-107426428.html).

 These are the largest transactions ever seen in any online game and while they are large, they are still substantially less than the total value seen transacting across blockchain networks (which is a younger technology).
 The trust models are different, but it is clear that the less trust required the greater the transaction values can be.

 #### Bloodbath of B-R5RB
 This was a giant battle in EVE Online.
 In such battles, the spaceships are destroyed, which means the players incur real-world losses too.
-The estimated real-world value of all losses was circa $300,000.
+The estimated [real-world value of all losses was circa $300,000](https://www.engadget.com/2014-02-02-eve-evolved-the-bloodbath-of-b-r5rb.html).
 Interestingly, in traditional gaming architecture, the developers could undelete some or all of the lost items.
 Should they only recover some of the lost items then this could show bias.

 The advent of blockchain technology in gaming will unlock this value for players by allowing true ownership.
 Although as pointed out in the first chapter, there is a nuance between the true ownership of tokens and of assets.

 ### Problem of closed source
-Similar to the problem of ownership, the problem of being closed-source is an additional constraint.
+Similar to the problem of ownership, the problem of being closed-source ([proprietary](https://en.wikipedia.org/wiki/Proprietary_software)) is an additional constraint.
 Even if players can trade their gaming items for real money, they are not able to do so when the developer goes bankrupt.
 This was established in the previous section.
 In addition, close-sourced licensing would prevent players from running their own servers legally or from modifying the game.

 In the blockchain world, everything is open source and users can easily copy the code to run their network.
 This would also include the ability to legally make changes to the code.
 Game players have a long history of running custom servers with modified game rules.
 This is not necessarily due to nefarious desires, but it can be due to a gaming community that wishes to preserve what they have after the development team closes the official servers.

 Taking on technical hassle and legal risk is a rather large hurdle to overcome for many communities.
 In the process of trying to migrate from an official server to an unofficial server, it should be expected to lose many community members.
 Worst of all, players who split away are faced with losing all of their progress: they will lose items, experience points, quest/story progress.

 This could be different blockchain games where the full history of the game is public.
-A community could fork the code and the history to then launch their own separate network.
-This is the same as we see for forks of current blockchain networks.
+A community could [fork](https://en.wikipedia.org/wiki/Fork_(software_development)) the code and the history to then launch their own separate network.
+This is the same as we see for [forks of current blockchain networks](https://en.wikipedia.org/wiki/Fork_(blockchain)).

 Naturally, this leads to the topic of governance.
 If there is a split in the community there is generally a good reason for it.
 Players often feel ignored by the developers, they have limited influence in the current relationship model.